Three-Dimensional Ultrasound Matrix Imaging

-Finally, \alex{an isolated target} can be leveraged to highlight the gain in contrast provided by 3D UMI with respect to its 2D counterpart.
+Finally, {an isolated target} can be leveraged to highlight the gain in contrast provided by 3D UMI with respect to its 2D counterpart.
 To that aim, a linear 1D array is emulated from the same raw data by collimating the incident beam in the $y$-direction [Fig. \ref{fig6_2Dvs3D}].
-The ultrasound image is displayed before and after UMI in Figs.~\ref{fig6_2Dvs3D}b$_1$ and c$_1$, respectively.
-The radial average of the corresponding focal spots is displayed in Figs.~\ref{fig6_2Dvs3D}d. \flav{Even if 2D UMI enables a diffraction limited resolution,} the contrast gain $G$ is quite moderate ($G_{2D}\sim$ \flav{8dB}) since it scales as the number $N$ of coherence grains exhibited by the 1D aberration phase law [Figs.~\ref{fig6_2Dvs3D}a$_1$]: $N_{2D} \sim 6.2$.
-On the contrary, 3D UMI provides a strong enhancement of the target echo (see the comparison between Figs.~\ref{fig6_2Dvs3D}b$_2$,c$_2$ and d): \flav{$G_{3D}\sim 18$} dB.
+The ultrasound image is displayed before and after UMI in Figs.~\ref{fig6_2Dvs3D}b and c, respectively.
+The radial average of the corresponding focal spots is displayed in Figs.~\ref{fig6_2Dvs3D}d.
+Even though 2D UMI enables a diffraction-limited resolution, the contrast gain $G$ is quite moderate ($G_{2D}\sim$ {8dB}) as it scales with the number $N$ of coherence grains exhibited by the 1D aberration phase law [Figs.~\ref{fig6_2Dvs3D}a]: $N_{2D} \sim 6.2$.
+On the contrary, {as expected}, 3D UMI provides a strong enhancement of the target echo (see the comparison between Figs.~\ref{fig6_2Dvs3D}e,f and g): {$G_{3D}\sim 18$} dB.
 The 2D aberration phase law actually provides a much larger number of spatial degrees of freedom than its 1D counterpart: $N_{3D}\sim 63$.
-The gain in contrast is accompanied by a drastic increase of the transverse resolution \alex{($>8\times$ for $z>40$ mm in Fig.~\ref{fig5_HeadPhantomPSF}e)}.
+The gain in contrast is accompanied by a drastic increase of the transverse resolution {($>8\times$ for $z>40$ mm in Fig.~\ref{fig5_HeadPhantomPSF}e)}.
 Figure \ref{fig6_2Dvs3D} demonstrates the necessity of a 2D ultrasonic probe for trans-cranial imaging.
 Indeed, the complexity of wave propagation in the skull can only be harnessed with a 3D control of the incident and reflected wave fields.

 { \textbf{Discussion}}